At Lawtons we have a specialist team of criminal law solicitors who are able to advise and assist you with matters relating to criminal damage.

 - Whether it was the intention of the individual or group to cause the damage

-The good news is that Lawtons Solicitors has in-depth knowledge and understands the detail of the law and the court proceedings involved to ensure every case can be dealt with carefully and fairly, considering all factors to enable the best outcome.
+Criminal damage is a complex area of the law and at Lawtons we have the expertise to ensure each individual case is dealt with fairly, considering all relevant factors to ensure the best possible outcome.